7 Reminders for Women in Struggling Marriages

 3. You are a better wife than you think you are.

 We are so hard on ourselves, ladies.
 We are so idealistic.
 I think that sometimes gets us into trouble.
-It gets us into beating ourselves up because we feel like we should be doing more.
-We should love our kids more.
-We should love our husbands more.
-We should cook more, we should clean more, we should work more.
-We should be more successful.
-We should have more money.
-We should “bring more to the table.”
+Most people in struggling marriages start beating themselves up because they feel like they should be doing more.
+We should love our kids more, love our husbands more.
+We should cook more, clean more, we should work more.
+Be more successful.
+Have more money.
+“Bring more to the table.”
 We should always be doing more, more and more.

 I have this little placard in my home office, and it says, You have enough.
 You do enough.
 You are enough.
 I look at that from time to time, because I can sometimes think, Dana, you could be doing more.
 You could be doing better.
 You could be doing it faster.
-You could be doing it greater, even in my marriage.
 I want you to know, Sis, that you’re a better wife than you think you are.
 I promise you, if you were to ask your friends and your children, they would tell you that you are a better wife than you think you are.
 So start giving yourself some credit here.
 Are you doing everything perfectly?
 No. Do you have issues?
 Yes.
 Are there things that you need to grow in?
 Absolutely.
 But even still, you are better than you think.

 4. Your husband’s issues are not your issues.